Education Research Current Organisation and Cooperation NL

 • Time off during long-time illness

 During long-term illness, you take holiday leave in consultation with your manager.
 Long-term sick (> 6 weeks) must legally take at least 4 working weeks' holiday per year.
+Part-time employees who are sick are also required to take holiday hours.
+These concerns the hours that you would normally work according to your schedule if you were not ill.
 Holiday leave is taken in accordance with your working scheme.
-For example, if you worked 36 hours a week, you must take at least 4x36 hours.
-The manager ensures that holiday leave is actually taken.
+For example, if you worked 30 hours a week, you must take at least 4x30 hours.

 • Illness due to pregnancy, childbirth or organ donation